sympy/scipy-2016-tutorial/source/tutorial.rst

 Symbolic mathematics can't exist without numerical methods.
 Most "symbolic" modules in SymPy take at least some advantage of numerical computing.
-SymPy uses mpmath library for this purpose.
+SymPy uses the mpmath library for this purpose.

-Lets start from something simple and find numerical approximation to `\pi`.
+Let's start from something simple and find numerical approximation to `\pi`.
 Normally SymPy represents `\pi` as a symbolic entity::

     >>> pi